-While majority of the previous research has been focused on proving that transformed programs retain the semantics of the original version, our goal is different - specifically, to prove that relaxed executions (which typically have different semantics) preserve important correctness properties.
+While the majority of previous research has focused on proving that transformed programs retain the semantics of the original program, our goal is different - specifically, to prove that relaxed executions (which typically have different semantics) preserve important acceptability properties.
 We adapt RHL to prove properties that relate the original and relaxed executions and extend RHL to reason about assertions (which reference only the current execution) and assumptions (which are assumed to hold in original executions but must be shown to hold in relaxed executions).